TristonBabers/Floating-Point-Convertor/README.md

 # Floating-Point-Convertor
 Converts 32-bit binary to a seven-segment display floating point format using a state machine in System Verilog.
 The number of seven-segment display digits can vary from a minimum of 6 digits up to 60+ digits.
-For more information, check out: [TristonBabers.com/floating-point-convertor](https://tristonbabers.com/projects/floating-point-convertor/).

 ## RTL Diagram
 ![](./docs/fp_convertor_RTL.png)